mzxio/red/transcription/the story/book one/Didn’t have to do the work alone.md

 ### Didn’t have to do the work alone.

 Weeks getting ready.
-The ones before left bots.
-I activated them to help me.
+The ones before left help.
+I activated them all.
 We cleared away the debris.
 Put up a new dome one layer at a time.

 The bots do the work up high.
 They mostly got it right.